-- The IASB developed the ECL model in IFRS 9, as a response to the "too little, too late" criticism of the incurred loss approach in impairment models, raised after of the 2007 2009 global financial crisis.
+- The IASB developed the ECL model- in IFRS 9, as a response to the "too little, too late" criticism of the incurred loss approach in impairment models, raised after of the 2007 2009 global financial crisis.
 Leaders of the G20 urged accounting standard setters to consider alternative approaches which would take into account more credit and macroeconomic information, and which would have a more forward-looking nature. - 2 Consequently, the IASB developed a principle-based forward-looking impairment model that reflects expected credit losses.
-The ECL model should provide users of financial statements with relevant information about the amount, timing, and uncertainty of an entity's future cash flows, in a comparable, timely and understandable manner. - 3 EFRAG acknowledges some concerns expressed by constituents on possible undesired effects of the ECL model in IFRS 9, mainly related to certain procyclicality effects1, the high level of judgment involved and the robustness of the model in case of external shocks. - Some constituents, while assessing that the "too little, too late" criticism has been addressed, consider that the ECL model in IFRS 9 still has procyclicality effects.
+The ECL model should provide users of financial statements with relevant information about the amount, timing, and uncertainty of an entity's future cash flows, in a comparable, timely and understandable manner. - 3 EFRAG acknowledges some concerns expressed by constituents on possible undesired effects of the ECL model in IFRS 9, mainly related to certain procyclicality effects, the high level of judgment involved and the robustness of the model in case of external shocks. - 4 Some constituents, while assessing that the "too little, too late" criticism has been addressed, consider that the ECL model in IFRS 9 still has procyclicality effects.
 By anticipating a significant deterioration of credit conditions as a consequence of including forward-looking information to the ECL calculation, banks would be forced to increase provisions.
-This would result in lower earnings, lower capital rations, and credit contraction when lending is most needed. - Those constituents also note that the procyclicality effects may be related to, among others, the high level of judgement involved in the ECL model.
-Judgment and complexity implicit in the ECL model led to heterogeneity of practices observed for determining credit risk parameters (PD, LDG, SICR, forward-looking scenarios).
-In some jurisdictions regulators have encouraged financial institutions to adopt more conservative, homogeneous and contracyclical provisions for ECL.
-It was also noted that discretionary loan loss provisioning has, in the past, been used for earnings and capital management purposes.
+This would result in lower earnings, lower capital rations, and credit contraction when lending is most needed.